Jack Jennett

 Career Overview

 Prior to joining Chambers, Jack worked for a well-known criminal defence and civil liberties firm in central London.
 Jack worked primarily in confiscation, asset seizure and forfeiture and financial crime.
-During this time, Jack played a key role defending a multi-million-pound private prosecution in relation to a Serious Crime Prevention Order whereby trading algorithms (signals) said to be worth a billion pounds were alleged to have been stolen and stored overseas.
+Jack played a key role defending a multi-million-pound private prosecution whereby trading algorithms (signals) said to be worth a billion pounds were alleged to have been stolen and stored overseas.
 As a result, Jack has a keen interest and experience in financial and cyber-crime and is comfortable dealing with large amounts of data which arise in such cases.

-Since joining Chambers, Jack has run an almost exclusive defence practice and has grown his practice as a led junior and junior alone.
-Jack is regularly instructed across the full spectrum of criminal matters including matters of serious violence, sexual offences, drug offences, fraud, public disorder and motoring offences.
+Jack runs an exclusively defence practice and has grown his practice as a led junior and junior alone.
+Jack is regularly instructed across the full spectrum of criminal matters including financial crime and fraud, drug offences (including Encrochat), firearms, matters of serious violence, public disorder and motoring offences.

-Jack has been regularly praised for his interpersonal skills and for the ability to explain complex matters in a calm manner which is easily digestible.
-As such, Jack is regularly instructed to represent young and/or vulnerable clients and is familiar with the assistance of intermediaries.
+Jack is regularly praised for his interpersonal skills and for the ability to explain complex matters in a calm manner which is easily digestible.
+As such, Jack is regularly instructed to represent young and/or vulnerable clients and can advise in relation to experts and intermediary use.

 Areas of Expertise